hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

 JavaScript is a dynamic scripting language that can instruct the browser to make changes to a page after it has already loaded.

-Scripts can be included directly in HTML, between two script tags
+Scripts can be included directly in HTML, between two script tags:

 ```html
     <body>